cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project DGA-KHEPER-EN.md

 * Modern technical solution (WEB, SOA),
 * Efficient software in the raster and vector data management,
 * Geo-library information portal compliant with new standards,
-* Environment constrained (security and performances),
+* Mixed systems in an environnement strongly constrained by security and performances (huge amount of data),